matheger/matheger.github.io/_projects/9_ab_mortality.md

 ---
 layout: project
-title: Living and Dying in Alberta
+title: Mortality Rates in Alberta
 description: Analysis of mortality data for Alberta before and during the Covid-19 pandemic
 ---